anebz/finance/book-financial-freedom-sabatier.md

 ### 10.5.
 Pick the right investment

+The earnings (or losses) of the stock market can vary wildly from month to month and from year to year, but over the long term, many economists have found that the real dollar returns (meaning returns adjusted to account for inflation and stock dividends) of the U.S. stock market average between 7 and 9% per year.

 The easiest way to diversify your portfolio is to buy mutual funds or ETFs (exchange traded funds).

 They are very similar but mutual funds are priced only once a day, ETFs behave like stocks and their value can fluctuate throughout the day.
 ETFs tend to be easier to manage and have no investment minimums.

 It's also important to buy stocks from many different companies to minimize risk, the author suggests Vanguard total stock market index fund (VTSAX) and many others (see in book).
+Any **total stock market index fund** tracks the performance of the entire stock market and is therefore most likely to generate the average 7% return over time.

 ### 10.6.
 Max out your tax-advantaged accounts